MushroomMaula/fastapi_login/docs/advanced_usage.md

 ````

 ## Exception handling
-Sometimes it is need to execute something if a user is not authenticated,
+Sometimes it is needed to run some code if a user is not authenticated,
 this can achieved, by setting a custom ``Exception`` on the ``LoginManager`` instance.

 ````python hl_lines="9"